NOTE: If your first language is not English please review our English Language Requirements page.

 3 pairs black socks

 1 black tie – plain, single color/no patterns (clip on preferred)

 Graduates of this program may find employment with:

-Learn the skills required to be successful in many different law enforcement and security related careers.
-You will receive practical driving training, firearms training, learn the national use of force framework and hand on control tactics, as well as receive communications and mental health training.
-You will undergo on the job training at a law enforcement facility in Atlantic Canada.
+Learn the skills required to be successful in many different careers related to law enforcement and security.
+You will receive practical driving and firearms training, and learn the national use of force framework and hands-on control tactics, and you will undergo communications and mental health training.

-As part of the Sheriff and Public Safety Officer program, all cadets undergo on the job training at various security facilities throughout Atlantic Canada.
-This real-life experience provides students the opportunity to use their skills and knowledge, and offers them the fundamental skills needed to further pursue careers in policing or corrections.
+As part of the Sheriff and Public Safety Officer program, all cadets participate in on-the-job training at various security facilities throughout Atlantic Canada.
+This real-life experience provides students with the opportunity to use their skills and knowledge, and gives them the fundamental skills needed to pursue a career in policing or corrections.